JesseBrown1980/bank-account-transcrtions/README.md

 ```

 It will create and start **database** and **message broker** services first and then it will create
-a container form the bank account microservice docker image and will bind port 8080 of the container for public use.
+a container form with the bank account microservice docker image and will bind port 8080 of the container for public use.

 ## How to use